Welcome to the Rotary Club of Kiama Inc Website

 For Information about Rotary and the Rotary Club of Kiama, click here

-Then we’ll co-host the Kiama Car and Bike Spectacular with Gerringong Rotary Clubheld at the Showground on Sunday 13 November from 9 am.
+With Gerringong Rotary Club, we will co-host the Kiama Car and Bike Spectacular held at the Showground on Sunday 13 November from 9 am.

 Things we all should know about Dementia